 Navigate to the folder where you saved all the files and rightclick on "start_zwiftfan.sh" in your Finder to get options.
 Select 'Open with' and 'other'.

 At the bottom of the next screen check the box with 'Always open with this program' and choose 'All programs' in the dropdown just above that check-box.
-Then click the 'Open' button.
+Then select 'Terminal' and click the 'Open' button.

 One more thing tricky thing;